PROPOSED STANDARD OF CARE BILL

 Standard of Care

-Standard of Care: An established level of minimal requirements whereby any rescues, breeders, pet stores, flippers and any pet or commercial bird owner or caregiver shall meet.
+Standard of Care: An established level of minimal requirements whereby any rescues, breeders, pet stores, flippers and any captive bird owner or caregiver shall meet.
 The Standard of Care is set forth under environmental conditions, diet, mental and physical health, quarantine procedures, disease testing and maintenance of records.

 1. A person shall:

-(a) In the environment, keep a pet or commercial bird in an appropriate environment
+(a) In the environment, keep a captive bird in an appropriate environment

 (i) free of toxic fumes or surfaces or any toxic materials

-(ii) provide proper lighting during the day and darkness at night
+(ii) providing proper lighting during the day and darkness at night

-(iii) protect the bird from adverse weather conditions and excessive heat and cold
+(iii) protected from adverse weather conditions and excessive heat and cold

-(iv) protect the bird from predatory animals such as mammals, reptile, amphibians and raptors that can cause harm.
+(iv) protected from predatory animals such as mammals, reptiles, amphibians and raptors that can cause harm.

-(v) provide fresh potable water and a varied diet meeting the needs of that species
+(v) providing fresh potable water and a varied diet meeting the needs of the species

-(vi) provide adequate cage space allowing ease for the bird to spread its wings and free movement of the tail with non-toxic toys in place, perches of various sizes and other items located inside the cage space
+(vi) providing adequate cage space allowing ease for the bird to spread its wings and free movement of the tail with non-toxic toys, perches of various sizes and materials, and other items located inside the cage space

-(vii) provide an area with surfaces clean from filth such as fecal matter and build-up of food contaminants
+(vii) providing an area with surfaces clean from filth such as fecal matter and a build-up of food remnants

-(i) ensure enough space and perches for each pet or commercially kept bird that allows free movement without hinderance of other birds in the same enclosure and
+(i) ensure enough space for each captive bird moves around freely without hindrance of other birds in the same enclosure and

-(c) meet the dietary requirements of a pet or commercially kept bird:
+(d) meet the dietary requirements of a captive bird:

-(i) provide non-toxic fruits and vegetables as well as a balanced diet
+(i) providing non-toxic fruits and vegetables as well as a balanced pellet diet

-(ii) provide any other nutritional requirement specific to that species
+(ii) providing any other nutritional requirements specific for that species

-(iii) ensure all nutritional values required for the bird's health is incorporated in the diet and is not a seed-based diet unless required under a certified veterinarian based on species and health concern.
+(iii) ensuring all nutritional values required for the bird’s health is incorporated in the diet and is not a seed-based diet unless required under a certified veterinarian based on species and health concern.

-(d) provide all necessary physical health care for preventative, emergency or other needs of care for pet and commercial birds including
+(e) provide all necessary physical health care for preventative, emergency or other needs of care for captive birds including

 (i) any rescue, breeder, flipper or pet store shall be required to disease test and quarantine birds for at least 30 days in a separate ventilated area while following the quarantine procedures as outlined in Section 2.

-2. A person or entity, such as, but not limited to, rescues, pet shops, and breeders, shall meet the minimum disease and quarantine requirements:
+2. A person or entity shall meet the minimum initial disease testing requirements:

-(iii) Birds in the same quarantine period must be identified by the bird's name, origin, State lab testing results, and a form of identification must be provided for each bird.
+(v) Birds in the same quarantine period must be identified with the last date of the last bird entering quarantine.
+Each bird’s name, origin, State lab testing results and a form of identification must be provided for each bird.

-(g) Any pet or commercial bird attending a bird expo or event shall have disease testing done within the last year and records provided to the proper activity coordinators and kept on person during the event.
+(c) Any captive bird attending a bird expo or event shall have disease testing done within the last year and records provided to the proper activity coordinators and kept on person during the event.

-(h) Any pet or commercial bird entering the U.S. must follow quarantine and disease testing requirements as outlined in Federal Law 9 CFR 93.106- Quarantine requirements.
+(d) Any captive bird entering the U.S. must follow the quarantine and disease testing requirements as outlined in Federal Law 9 CFR 93.106 - Quarantine requirements.

 (i) Exclusions of bird disease testing include:

-(i) Private bird owners moving their domicile from one state to another, and
+(1) Private bird owners moving their domicile from one state to another and

-(ii) Do not participate with their birds at bird events or purchase bird supplies at events, and
+(2) Do not participate with their birds at bird events or purchase bird supplies at events and

-(iii) Have records on file with their bird disease test results from a previous owner or breeder or pet store or flipper showing negative test results of disease of concern particular to that species in the last five years.
+(3) Have records on file with their bird disease test results from the previous owner or breeder or pet store or flipper showing negative test results of disease of concern particular to that species in the last five years.

 4. Provide mental stimulation for any pet or commercial bird

-(a) provide non-toxic handmade or commercial toys, and/or non-toxic wood for chewing and/or foraging materials, and musical or visual entertainment
+(a) providing non-toxic handmade or commercial toys, and/or non-toxic wood for chewing and/or foraging materials, and musical or visual entertainment

-(b) provide interaction safely with the outside environment, other birds or humans
+(b) providing interaction safely with the outside environment, other birds or humans

-(c) prevent due stress from predatory animals such as mammals, amphibians, reptiles or birds of prey moving about in their environment
+(c) prevent due stress from predatory animals such as mammals, amphibians, reptiles or birds of prey moving about in their space.

 5. Maintain updated record keeping:

-(i) Document the origin of the bird providing the date and location, and records updtated to maintain ownership and vet records on each bird, and keep records onsite, and
+(b) Document the origin of that bird providing the date and location, and records updated to maintain ownership and vet records on each bird, and keep on record onsite for at least five years, and

-(ii) provide chain of custody documents with the bird during time of travel within and outside the state of origin
+(c) provide chain of custody documents with the bird during time of travel within and outside of the state of origin.

 6. Feather Plucking and Self-mutilation

-(a) Pet or commercial birds may exhibit behavioral conditions of feather plucking or self-mutilation.
-However, as pet or commercial kept birds, the owner, rescue, pet store or breeder or flipper shall
+(a) Captive birds may exhibit behavioral conditions of feather plucking or self-mutilation.
+However, as captive birds the owner, rescue, pet store or breeder or flipper shall

 (i) Provide immediate veterinarian care to the pet or commercial bird for the condition